What is Hirschsprung disease?

 What is the large intestine?

-The colon and rectum form the large intestine.
-This part of the digestive system helps move waste from the body.
-Liquid waste travels from the small intestine into the large intestine, where it turns solid.
-Solid waste (poop) passes out of the body through the anus.
+Your colon, rectum and anus make up your large intestine.
+This part of the digestive system helps move waste from your body.
+Liquid waste travels from your small intestine into your colon, where it turns solid.
+Solid waste (poop) passes out of your body through your anus.

 How do nerve cells control bowel movements?